 - Or bring to nothing, destroy

-- Or it is not angels that he helps; lit. take hold of angels
+- Or it is not angels that he helps; lit. does not take hold of angels

 Patterns of Faithfulness

 3 Therefore, holy brothers, partakers of a heavenly calling, think carefully about Jesus, the apostle and high priest of our confession, 2 how he was faithful to him who appointed him, just as Moses alone, in all God’s1 house, was faithful.
-3 For this Jesus has been counted worthy of greater glory than Moses, even as the builder of a house has greater honor than the house itself.
+3 For this Jesus has been counted worthy of far greater glory than Moses, even as the builder of a house has greater honor than the house itself.
 4 For every house is built by someone, but he who built all things is God.
 5 Now in all God’s house Moses alone was faithful as a servant, with the result that he testified about things to be spoken later on.
-6 But Christ was faithful as a Son over his own house, and we are his house, if we hold firmly2 to our confidence and to the hope in which we glory.
+6 But Christ was faithful as a Son over his own house, whose house we are, if we hold firmly2 to our confidence, and to the hope in which we glory.

 7 Therefore, just as the Holy Spirit says: